AdobeDocs/experience-platform.en/help/dashboards/widget-library.md

 ## Next steps

-By following this document you should now be able to access the [!UICONTROL Widget library] and use it to add widgets to a dashboard or create custom widgets for your organization.
+After reading this document, you now are able to access the [!UICONTROL Widget library] and use it to add widgets to a dashboard or create custom widgets for your organization.
 To learn more about each specific dashboard, please select a dashboard guide from the available dashboards documentation.